 If any error occurred when taking a snapshot of data source data or performing a restore operation, it is displayed on the Activities tab of the corresponding backup.
-Besides, you can enable email notifications for data integration and backup errors in your profile settings.
+Besides, you can enable email notifications for data integration and backup errors in your account settings.

 Finding Information about Errors